DontSuCharlie/blog/README.md

 pelican content
 ```

+NOTE: You have to delete the old HTML of your deleted blog posts manually.

 ## How to Push to Github Pages
 ```
 # I added a post-commit git hook that runs ghp-import, so after committing...